maxamel/GDH/README.md

 # Code Quality

 Every build the code runs through a couple of static code analyzers (PMD and findbugs) to ensure code quality is maintained.
 Contributions of more code analyzers are welcome.
+Each push to the repository triggers a cloud build via TravisCI which in turn pushes the code into another cloud code analyzer (SonarQube).
+If anything goes wrong during any of these steps the build fails.

 # Testing